 I thought I’d write this blog to clear up exactly what’s expected of you and to answer some of these questions.

-The first thing to clear up is that our guidance doesn’t ban tyres of a specific age.
-It only says that operators should have an adequate tyre management system in place and consider the risks associated with the use of older tyres.
+The first thing to clear up is that our guidance does not ban tyres of a specific age.
+It only says that operators should have an adequate tyre management system in place and consider the risks associated with using older tyres.

 The main factors to consider are speed, axle weight, journey distance, and the position of the tyre on the vehicle.
 These all influence how much stress the tyre is exposed to and the effect tyre failure may have on control of the vehicle.